tshsmimbd-max/pfl-crm/replit.md

 - OAuth provider configurations through environment variables

 ## Recent Changes
+- August 6, 2025: **FIELD UPDATES COMPLETE** - Removed preferredPickTime, pickupAddress, customerType fields from all forms and database
+- August 6, 2025: Added orderVolume field to leads and customers tables with proper validation
+- August 6, 2025: Updated all frontend forms (LeadManagement, LeadEditDialog, CreateCustomerDialog) to use new field structure
+- August 6, 2025: Updated bulk upload CSV templates and server processing for new field structure
 - August 6, 2025: **REPLIT MIGRATION COMPLETE** - Successfully migrated from Replit Agent to standard Replit environment
 - August 6, 2025: Upgraded session management to use PostgreSQL storage with connect-pg-simple
 - August 6, 2025: Removed memorystore dependency and replaced with database-backed sessions